timescale/docs/_partials/_timescale-intro.md

-Timescale is a database platform engineered to deliver speed and scale to resource-intensive workloads, which makes it great for things like time series, event, and analytics data.
-Timescale is built on PostgreSQL, so you have access to the entire PostgreSQL ecosystem, with a user-friendly interface that simplifies database deployment and management.
-Timescale dramatically improves your database performance with hypertables and continuous aggregates, and can save you money with features like compression, usage-based storage, and data tiering.
-And the Timescale expert support team is available to assist at no extra charge 24 hours a day, 7 days a week, 365 days a year.
+Timescale is the database platform built for developers.
+It's engineered to deliver speed and scale for your resource-intensive workloads&mdash;like those using time series, event, and analytics data.

+*   _PostgreSQL++_ - Timescale is the PostgreSQL you know and love, giving you access to the entire PostgreSQL ecosystem, but Timescale has additional features like hypertables, compression and continuous aggregates.
+*   _Faster query performance_ - Timescale dramatically improves your
+    performance with automatic partitioning using Timescale hypertables and automatically refreshed materialized views with Timescale continuous aggregates.
+*   _Lower costs as you scale_ - Timescale's straightforward and predictable
+    pricing is based on two metrics, compute and storage.
+You only pay for what you use, and Timescale can save you even more money with features like native compression and data tiering to S3.
+*   _Worry-free_ - Timescale simplifies deployment and management with a user-friendly interface, along with one-click replicas, forks, monitoring, high availability, connection pooling, and more.
+And our expert support team is available to assist you at no extra charge.